Rosetta - SPICE

 OBTAINING THE KERNELS

-The complete Rosetta SPICE Kernel Dataset can be obtained from the ESA SPICE Service FTP.
+The complete Rosetta SPICE Kernel Dataset can be obtained from the ESA SPICE Service FTP or the ESA SPICE Service HTTP.

 In order to obtain the latest operational kernels we recommend you to download the kernels listed in the metakernel.